priyankgupta2003/study-notes-md/publish/Study-notes/Activeloop/Train And fine-tune LLM/Trainig LLm From Scratch/Training LLMs.md

 If fine-tuning is not effective, consider training a model from scratch with domain-specific data.
 However, this requires significant resources, such as cost, dataset availability, and expertise.

+### LLMOps

+LLMOps is essentially a set of tools and best practices designed to manage the GenAI lifecycle, from development and deployment to maintenance.

+## Steps Involved in LLMOps and Differences with MLOps

+1. Selection of a Foundation Model
+	Foundation models are pre-trained LLMs that can be adapted for various downstream tasks.
+	This differs from standard MLOps, where a model is typically trained from scratch with a smaller architectures or on different data, especially for tabular classification and regression tasks

+2. Adaptation to Downstream Tasks